Will Macy’s Build a Herald Square Skyscraper?

 One long block west is Penn Station, awash with commuters praying that neither the MTA nor New Jersey Transit will screw them today.
 And that’s the upside.
 Opposite Penn is the closest New York has to a skid row, these days.

 There have been improvements, but Macy’s remains a prince among relative paupers in the neighborhood.
+They’re the magnet, the hub the keeps traffic coming and going.

 Macy’s in trouble

 And that means laying off thousands… and turning to other forms of revenue.
+Like real estate.
+Skyscrapers.

 Who knows what this means for Herald Square?
 A Macy’s glass skyscraper changes the external character of the store, but what about the traffic restricted area out front?